PrivatePulse·Companies·Anthropic vs Checkout.com

 Anthropic grants RSU — no exercise cost.
 Your equity vests and converts to cash or shares automatically at a liquidity event.
 Checkout.com grants RSU — no exercise cost.

-The secondary market is pricing Anthropic at a +-10% premium over its last primary round ($380B$342B).
-Checkout.com trades at +-71% over its last round ($40B$11.8B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+The secondary market prices Anthropic at +3% vs its last primary round ($965B$995B, source: Hiive).
+Checkout.com has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth